-1/19/2021 Connect Brendan (mechanical lead) and Dan M. (electrical lead) with folks who can provide an overview of the central steam plants (for Brendan) and electrical infrastructure (Dan M.) and answer any questions they may have given gaps in available documentation in the Project Archive (old steam plant drawings, electrical site plans, campus electrical one- line, etc.).
+1/19/2021 Connect Brendan (mechanical lead) and Dan M. (electrical lead) with folks who can provide an overview of the central steam plants (for Brendan) and electrical infrastructure (Dan M.) and answer any questions they may have given gaps in available documentation in the Project Archive (old steam plant drawings, electrical site plans, campus electrical one-line, etc.).
 1. Confirm how campus is served by electrical utility company: a.
 Quantity of utility feeds and voltage? b.
 Primary metered or secondary metered? c.
 Have there been discussions with the utility company regarding capacity on the lines serving the campus?
 2. Confirm how the campus distribution is configured: a.
 Is there a primary voltage distribution network that is managed by the campus? b.
 Is it a loop, radial, or other type configuration? c.
 How is the primary switching set up on campus?
-Switches on site, outside of buildings?
-Noted switches on-site, outside of buildings typically configured?
+Switches on-site, outside buildings?
+Noted switches on-site, outside of buildings for North and South campuses. d.
+How are the transformers for the buildings typically configured?
 Pad mounted outside of buildings?
 Noted some indoor during our site walkthrough (i.e. Ball Hall).
 3. Transformer information: a.
 Could you provide asset database of the main transformers for each building?
 Question about the North Power Plant: I have in my notes that the boiler sizes are 2x400HP (replaced ~2015) and 1x300HP (backup - ~1960s) in speaking with the plant operator.
 In reviewing the drawings with our engineering team, they state (1) 400 HP, (1) 800 HP, and (1) 900 HP.
-List of contact names from NGRID UML Abrahamson, Dan Keith Miller - Closed Abrahamson, keith.miller2@nationalgrid.com - energy UML Dan , efficiency 10/31/2020 Sejal Shah - sejal.shah@nationalgrid.com - Closed
+List of contact names from NGRID UML Abrahamson, Dan Keith Miller - Closed UML Abrahamson, Dan keith.miller2@nationalgrid.com - energy efficiency 10/31/2020 Sejal Shah - sejal.shah@nationalgrid.com - Closed

 Provide updated greenhouse gas accounting and language governing scope (i.e. how lease spaces in buildings not fully occupied by UML are adddressed).
 UML O'Mahony, Ruairi fleet EV Andrea Moshier - andrea.moshier@nationalgrid.com - engagement GHG inventory from last FY should be finalized by Friday 10/23.
 Will send complete info by email to BR+A team.
 Methodology for including buildings/emissions in GSF from AASHE STARS Program: Gross floor area of building space Gross floor area of building space refers to the total amount of building space that is included within the institutional boundary.
 Any standard definition of building space may be used (e.g. ASHRAE, ANSI/BOMA, IECC) as long as it is used consistently.
 Parking structures are included.
 For guidance on calculating gross square footage of a building, you may also consult 3.2.1 Gross Area of the U.S. Department of Education's Postsecondary Education Facilities Inventory and Classification Manual.
-Buildings within the overall STARS boundary that the institution leases entirely (i.e. the institution is the only tenant) should be included.
-10/16/2020 Buildings that are not owned by the institution and in which the institution is one of multiple tenants may Closed
+Buildings within the overall STARS boundary that the institution leases Education Facilities Inventory and Classification Manual.
+Buildings within the overall STARS 10/16/2020 Buildings that are not owned by the institution and in which the institution is one of multiple tenants may Closed